IAmJonoBo/mimic/PENPOT_PIPELINE_COMPLETE.md

 ## Next Steps

-The Penpot design token pipeline is now complete and ready for production use.
-The implementation provides:

-1. **User-Friendly Workflow** - Simple commands for complex operations
-2. **Full Automation** - CI/CD integration with minimal manual intervention
-3. **Type Safety** - Generated definitions for all platforms
-4. **Quality Assurance** - Validation, testing, and change tracking
-5. **Comprehensive Documentation** - Both user guides and technical specs

-Teams can now efficiently manage design tokens from Penpot through to deployed applications with confidence in consistency, automation, and type safety.
+The Penpot design token pipeline is production-ready with user-friendly workflows, full automation, type safety, quality assurance, and comprehensive documentation.
+Teams can efficiently manage design tokens from Penpot to deployed applications with confidence in consistency, automation, and type safety.

 ### Documentation Links